Evidence-based. Community-built.

 Every year of delay costs more.
 The county has been paying that price since 2017.

-The $140 million gap between what a new high school cost in 2017 and what it costs today is not inflation.
+The $110 million+ gap between what a new high school cost in 2017 and what it costs today is not inflation.
 It is the compounding price of a series of decisions not to act.

-• 2025: AHS has 1,898 students — nearly 400 over its original 1,500-student cap.
+- 2025: AHS has 1,898 students — nearly 400 over its original 1,500-student cap.
 All three comprehensive high schools above capacity.
 32 high school classrooms are currently in trailers.
-The new high school proposal: $230 million.[3][31]
+A new high school is now estimated at over $200 million.[3][31]

-• The county did not save $90 million by declining the 2017 bond.
-It guaranteed a $230 million price tag in 2025 — and every year without a decision adds to that figure.
+- The county did not save $90 million by choosing the center model in 2017.
+It guaranteed an over-$200 million price tag — and every year without a decision adds to that figure.

-• The county has spent $50+ million on the ACE Academy center model — $6.2 million leasing Center I, $39 million building Center II — without solving overcrowding at the base high schools.
+- The county has spent $50+ million on the ACE Academy center model — $6.2 million leasing Center I, $39 million building Center II — without solving overcrowding at the base high schools.
 The supervisors now calling the CIP request "impossible" approved that strategy and its associated spending.
-The center model is an argument for building a new comprehensive high school sooner, not for deferring it further.[3][31]
+The center model is an argument for building a new comprehensive high school sooner, not for deferring it further.
+Centers pull students for a few hours a day; they do not provide the core classrooms, cafeterias, or hallways where overcrowding is actually experienced.[3][31]

 The trailer trap.
 AHS was built for 800 students in 1953.
 A building that old, running at 250% of its original design capacity, with 32 classrooms in trailers, is not a capacity problem that projections will solve.
 It is a failure that is already visible to every student who walks through the door.